GryPTonite/KnowledgeBase/README.md

  * Method of communication between two devices over a network
  * Is a software system for interoperable machine to machine communication
- * Is a collection of standards or protocols for exchanging information between 2 devices or applications A web-service works on the client/server model paradigm in the sence a client application can access the service over the internet programmatically, e.g. client programs, shell scripts, calling the service providing a URL and a particular method call, together this single parameter is called an url endpoint e.g. http://MyWebService/MyMethod.
+ * Is a collection of standards or protocols for exchanging information between 2 devices or applications

+A web-service works on the client/server model paradigm in the sence a client application can access the service over the internet programmatically (e.g. client programs, shell scripts) that call the service providing a URL and a particular method call, together this single address parameter is called an url endpoint (e.g. http://MyWebService/MyMethod).
 Also a webservice is stateless meaning there are no user sessions like in a web-application.

 2. Advantages of a Web Service?
 #### Interoperability: